0-10 V lighting control: Advantages and disadvantages

 The simplicity of the lighting system makes it straightforward to understand, implement and diagnose, and its low current (typically 1 mA) means it can be run along relatively thin cables with little voltage drop.
 However, since it requires one wire per control channel (plus a common return wire), a sophisticated system could have hundreds of wires, requiring expensive multicore cables and connectors.
 Over a long cable, the voltage drop requires every channel of the receiving device to be calibrated to compensate for the voltage losses.
 (This is only a theoretical limitation as the resistance of the thinnest practical wire is around 20 Ω/1000 m.)
 Capacitive coupling from nearby AC power cables can affect the signal to the fitting and even cause flickering.
 Signal wire running parallel to power cables for a fair distance would need to be screened.
 This is particularly difficult when control wires must be run inside closed and previously wired walls.

-When using this system, one must take into consideration the actual application, since controlling office lights is not the same as controlling theatrical lighting.
-0–10 V lighting control is widely used in commercial and industrial lighting by ballast manufacturers such as GE, Philips, Universal, Metrolight, Sylvania, Creative Lighting, and Lumascape.
-There are distributed control approaches on the market today that can be installed inside or very near the fixture(s) to be controlled thus eliminating the wire runs and the voltage drop.
+0–10 V lighting control is widely used in commercial and industrial lighting.